-Up to £72 million is being invested to establish a core innovation hub that will support collaboration in the construction sector.
+We invested £72 million to establish a Construction Innovation Hub (CIH) that will support collaboration in the construction sector.

 Active building centre

-The centre will look at energy generation, storage and release technologies and how these can support active buildings that effectively act as power stations.
+The centre will look at energy generation, storage and release technologies and ways to commercialise and increase adoption of this infrastructure.

 Research and development